ordovice/batocera-switch/README.md

 Additionally, you will need to move files from /userdata/save/yuzu/game_list (\share\saves\yuzu\game_list) into /userdata/save/yuzu (\share\saves\yuzu) as this folder is now symlinked to the path yuzu is expecting

 ## CONTROLLER REQUESTS
-- 8bitDo SN30 Pro/Pro 2
+- 8bitDo SN30 Pro 2
 - 8Bitdo Ultimate Bluetooth Controller with Charging Dock, Bluetooth Controller for Switch and Windows is supposed to have gyro support.
 I could use one for testing at some point, or a contact who has purchased one.
 I would like to create a "has_motion" class with all the GUIDS of non-Sony controllers that have Gyro's.

 ## TESTING REQUESTS
-I do not have multiple DS4 or DS5 controllers to test order.
-If someone has multiple DS4 and DS5 (or even a combo of them), I need to see how the Ryujinx config files look after manual configuration with multiples as well as including other controllers (like 8bitdo)
+Controllers that are not 8bitdo SN30's, DS4, or DS5 controllers

 ## TO-DO
-- Ryujinx DS4/DS5 support
+- hulk smash bugs
+- update guids for xbox as reported